What most parents want to know

 Our educators are responsible for creating the learning environments for our students, and our board of directors oversees the strategic direction, and financial and legal stewardship for our school.
 Where we rely on parent volunteers is to contribute to the school in practical ways such as doing the dishes, washing costumes, assisting on field trips, and organizing our Sports Day.
 We are also supportive of attachment parenting, and encourage parents to participate in the classroom whenever their child needs their support.

 Pacific Spirit School is owned and operated by New Learning Society, a volunteer-based not-for-profit organization.
-Our society's mission is to maintain a community that provides educational programs for children and adults that promote the growth of the whole person.
+Our society's mission is to maintain a community that provides educational programs for children and adults that promote community and the growth of the whole person.